LaurentRDC/pandoc-plot/MANUAL.md

   # preamble: plantuml.txt
   executable: java
   command_line_arguments: -jar plantuml.jar

 # On Linux, if you have `plantuml.jar` as an executable, you can also
 # use the following configuration instead:
 # plantuml:
 #   executable: plantuml
-  #   command_line_arguments:
+#   command_line_arguments: ""
+#
+# Note that the `command_line_arguments` above are specifically the empty string.
+# Providing no value is equivalent to the default command line arguments, which
+# for `plantuml` are "-jar plantuml.jar".

 sageplot:
   # preamble: sageplot.sage